Explore our Special Offers. You will always find the Best Rates when you book with us, plus Earn Starpoints®. Guaranteed.Special Offers

 Located in Jumeirah, the Dubai Zoo is a popular attraction, especially for families.
 Featured in its large aviary are regional birds of prey.
 Nine species of large cats and seven species of primates are on show, along with many Arabian mammals.

 Situated around Dubai are numerous public parks and gardens offering a peaceful respite from urban life.
 Particularly popular with families, they offer attractive picnic spots and children’s play areas with a variety of entertainment facilities.
-The largest of the city’s parks are Jumeirah Beach Park, Dubai Creekside Park, Mushrif Park, Al Mamzar Park and Safa Park, while many smaller ones throughout the city provide a pleasant green oasis.
+The largest of the city’s parks are Jumeirah Beach Park (closed until end of 2016), Dubai Creekside Park, Mushrif Park, Al Mamzar Beach Park (free shuttle service provided) and Safa Park, while many smaller ones throughout the city provide a pleasant green oasis.

 For fishing trips and fishing sports and water sports please call Sky & Sea Adventures at +971 4 399 9005.